fiberplane/fiberplane/CONTRIBUTING.md

       `#[builder(default)]`.
 These are usually fields wrapped in `Option`, but they can be other types too if they have a sensible default.
 However, even an `Option` field can be left without a default if it makes strong sense for the type.
-For instance, if you want make sure users of the type don't accidentally omit it.
+For instance, if you want to make sure users of the type don't accidentally omit it.
     - `Option` fields that marked as `#[builder(default)]` should have the `#[builder(setter(strip_option))]` annotation too.
 This makes sure users don't have to specify unnecessary `Some` wrappers.